800-913-3416 [email protected]

 When it comes to obtaining an electric wheelchair or power scooter, Medicare requirements can be complex and confusing.

 Original Medicare alone only covers a portion of the costs.
 But there are ways to get help with the remaining out-of-pocket expenses.
-MediShare 65+, Medigap, and Medicare Advantage Plans are just a few great options.
+MediShare 65+, MediGap, and Medicare Advantage Plans are just a few great options.

 A Personal Benefits Manager can assess your situation and find the right plan to help get you the best equipment and healthcare services at the most affordable price.